kholkinilia/war_of_ages/README.md

 you will need to ~~suffer~~ try hard to install the project.
 To be clear, we don't guarantee that the method below works.
-For example, we didn't manage to install War of Ages on a random computer run on Windows in 1.5 hours. :(
+For example, we didn't manage to install War of Ages on a random computer run on Windows in 1.5 hours. :( On the other computer everything went smoothly and the project was installed in 7 minutes.

 So, good luck!